-Tighe & Bond Honored to Partner with Cashman Family Foundation for Design of New Bridge in Haiti
+Tighe & Bond Partners with Cashman Family Foundation for Design of New Bridge in Haiti

 Tighe & Bond, a Northeast leader in engineering and environmental consulting headquartered in Westfield, Massachusetts, had the honor of donating engineering services for an important project designing a new bridge over the Rivière Cochon Gras for the residents of Perches, Haiti.
 The project was led by The Cashman Family Foundation, a charitable subsidiary of the Cashman Family of Companies.
 The Foundation’s overall mission is to connect with resource-constrained communities and improve lives through infrastructure.
 Currently, the Foundation is focusing its efforts on improvements throughout Haiti.